uswds/uswds-site/pages/performance/why.md

 - Understands what the user of the site’s true experience is, not just the ideal experience on a fast device and network
 - Has a sense of the features they can build while designing, to stay within performance budgets, ensuring performance problems don’t even come up during the site’s development

+## Conclusion

+As technology becomes more prevelant in the Unites States, it's more common that the primary way American's interact with the government is through the web.
+Ensuring government sites perform quickly for all ensures that all Americans have a good user experience and aren't blocked from the web services they require.
+Tracking and improving a site's performance is a first step in ensuring a site can reach as wide of an audience as possible.